Bokyem: Incident and controversy

-In 2018, Members of the Korean male-hating community website Womad claimed distortedly that Bokyem's greeting word, 'Boiru'(보이루), was a misogynistic word.
+In 2018, members of the Korean male-hating community website Womad claimed distortedly that Bokyem's greeting word, 'Boiru'(보이루), was a misogynistic word.
 They said that 'Bo' in 'Boiru' means Cunt.

 So, Bokyem said he will take legal action against members of Womad he claims to be a disparaging expression for Women.

+The court ruled that Bo-Gyeom's 'Boiru'(보이루) had no sexual meaning and ruled that Yoon Ji-sun was compensated 50 million won.